nodexeus/blockvisor/node_image_builder_guide.md

 ### Add Required Binaries and Snapshots

-First you need to provision the binaries and configurations needed for the blockchain you're adding support for.
+First you need to provision the binaries and configurations needed for the protocol you're adding support for.

-Below steps should be considered generic and suitable for any blockchain:
+Below steps should be considered generic and suitable for any protocol:
 - Identify the documentation for the project you're trying to add support for.
 - Discern what kind of node you want to add as different types of nodes will imply different approaches (Light/Full/Archive).
-- Use `apptainer shell` to attach to the node and go through the blockchain specific installation as you would normally do on any machine.
+- Use `apptainer shell` to attach to the node and go through the protocol specific installation as you would normally do on any machine.
 - Ensure all the binaries recommended in the documentation are compiled/installed properly on the node.
-- Look through the documentation and try to find any Blockchain provided snapshots;
+- Look through the documentation and try to find any protocol provided snapshots;
-especially when running archive nodes, it can take weeks to sync a node to the tip of the chain without first downloading snapshots of the blockchain data.
+especially when running archive nodes, it can take weeks to sync a node to the tip of the chain without first downloading snapshots of the protocol data.
 - Attempt to start the binaries manually with all the required arguments according to the network, type of node and customer needs
   - we're purposefully avoiding any startup mechanisms like systemd, since the Babel will take care of running the binaries through the jobs we'll configure
-- Once the binaries and the blockchain data are in place, and you have a sense of what it means to run nodes on different networks of the same blockchain, you can move on to implement/customize Babel Plugin (rhai script).
+- Once the binaries and the protocol data are in place, and you have a sense of what it means to run nodes on different networks of the same protocol, you can move on to implement/customize Babel Plugin (rhai script).

 Also make sure that following tools, required by Babel, are available:
 - `fallocate`